Information Box Group

 What pre-requisites do you look for when evaluating a potential thesis student?

-Students interested in doing an honours thesis in my lab must have taken Psych 2H03, at a minimum.
+Students interested in doing an honours thesis in my lab must have taken Psych 2H03 or 2XA3, at a minimum.
 It’s helpful if they’ve also taken Psych 3VV3, and ideal if they’ve also taken the lab course I offer in Human Memory and Cognition (Psych 3V03).
-Of course, I’m looking for students with a strong interest in human cognition, and in particular an interest in the topics of attention, memory, and cognitive control.

 What information are you going to want from a student who is interested in working in your lab?